Programming-inspire/100days---100Projects.github.io/#Day.40 - Responsive & FullScreen Image-Slider/README.md

 ## Responsive & Fullscreen Image Slider

-In this project, I am going to create a full-screen Image slider using HTML, CSS3 and Javascript.
+In this project, I am going to create a full-screen Image slider using HTML, CSS and Javascript.
 You can use it for product presentations on your shop website.
 I'll create different image transitions and also make a title appear using CSS animations.